Griefed/ServerPackCreator/backend/main/resources/README.md

 And here we are.

 **Required:** Please be aware that ServerPackCreator requires a working internet connection in order to work.
+The first run will create all necessary files and folders in the directory in which you are running ServerPackCreator.
+Move it to a dedicated directory before using it!

 **Note:** For more detailed information about all the different configuration options and possibilities of ServerPackCreator, take a look at the [Wiki](https://wiki.griefed.de/en/Documentation/ServerPackCreator/ServerPackCreator-Help)